tlienart/EPBP/README.md

 ## Disclaimer

-This project is currently under very heavy development [as of June 2015] and should be considered as such.
-The code is currently released purely for demonstration purpose and is not claimed to be efficient or optimal.
-If you happen to try it and run into an issue, please let me know, I'll be happy to discuss it and try to help you out.
+This project is still being developped [as of June 2015] and should be considered as such.
+The code is released mainly for demonstration purpose and is not claimed to be optimal.
+I'd however be happy to hear you feedback if you happen to use it.

+The release "1DN" reproduces our original results and should allow one to try the method on an arbitrary graphical model with 1D continuous random variables.

 ## Contact